mozilla-services/heka/docs/source/developing/plugin.rst

 default message routing rule if none is specified in the configuration file.

 There is an optional configuration interface called `WantsName`.
-It provides a a plugin access to its configured name before the runner has started.
+It provides a plugin access to its configured name before the runner has started.
 The SandboxFilter plugin uses the name to locate/load any preserved state before being run::